Many students work hard but feel like their progress is slow. They

 Use a simple goal structure:

-+ outcome + measurement
+- Topic + outcome +

 Examples:

-- “Understand
+- “Understand photosynthesis

-photosynthesis and explain it in 5 steps from memory”
+and explain it in 5 steps from memory”

-- “Solve
+- “Solve 10 simultaneous

-10 simultaneous equation questions and review wrong answers”
+equation questions and review wrong answers”

-- “Revise
+- “Revise respiration

-respiration definitions and test myself using 15 flashcards”
+definitions and test myself using 15 flashcards”

-This creates focus, reduces wasted time, and makes
+This creates focus, reduces wasted time, and makes progress visible.

 4. Trying to Learn Everything at Once

-Many students panic when exams approach and try to
+Many students panic when exams approach and try to cover too much too

-cover too much too quickly.
+quickly.
 This leads to overload.

-The brain cannot process large volumes of new material
+The brain cannot process large volumes of new material in one sitting, which is exactly why studying more can sometimes reduce learning.

 Real-world example

 A student tries to revise three chapters in one night.
+The next day,

-they wasted time, but the real issue was overload.
+time, but the real issue was overload.

 Why it hurts

 Overload creates shallow learning.
-Shallow learning
+Shallow learning breaks easily under

-breaks easily under exam conditions.
+exam conditions.

 Fix it step by step